- According to IEC and GB Standard

 It is best to use LiYCY and shielded cable where moderate mechanical stress and electromagnetic screening is required.
 And lastly, LiYY cables are unscreened and unshielded light duty cables used in dry and humid environments.

-Other types of control cables are LiHH cable and LiHCH cable.
+Other types of control wires are LiHH cable and LiHCH cable.

 Control cables are quite important and have a wide range of applications in assembly lines, robotics, and power distribution.
 They are often used to measure and regulate transmissions of automated processes.